brave-experiments/Mjolnir/README.md

 * network_name      - provided network_name
 * private_key_file  - SSH key for bastion and cluster nodes

-In order to get the current node list please copy a file from `private_key_file` var into local dir and chmod it to 0400.
+In order to get the current node list please login to bastion using the key:

-eg.
-`cp /tmp/.terranova141687627/network_name-deploy.pem .`
-`chmod 0400 network_name-deploy.pem`

-then login to bastion using the key:

-`ssh -i ./network_name-deploy.pem ec2-user@bastion_host_ip`
+`ssh -i .apollo/$bastion-name/id_rsa.pem ec2-user@bastion_host_ip`

 On bastion you will find Node{n} scripts.
 To get nodes IP addresses for each one run: